 Having the right countertops can make a difference between loving and hating your kitchen!

-Estimate accurate countertop prices, with different edges (styles) for: granite, corian / silestone, quartz, wood, metal, laminate, and recycled materials.
+Estimate accurate countertop prices, with different edge options for: granite, corian / silestone, quartz, wood, metal, laminate, and recycled materials.

 See costs in your areaStart Here - Enter Your Zip Code

-NOTE: Estimated costs include design, template delivery and counter installation.
+NOTE: Estimated countertop costs include design, template delivery and installation.

-There is also a basic “fee” of $750 included with all calculations – this is what most contractors would charge for Template Preparation.
+There is also a basic “fee” of $750 included with all price quotes – this is what most contractors would charge for Template Preparation.

 1) Size – You can measure or “guesstimate” the size of the job – just enter the size in square feet in the first box.

 In most cases a countertop is considered 2 feet deep – so just measure the length of your counters, and multiply it by 2, to get the size.
 If you have an Inside Corner, add 4 sq.ft.